datalad/datalad/docs/source/design/progress_reporting.rst

 level than intermediate updates.
 It is also possible to single out particular intermediate events, and report them at a higher level.

+If no `noninteractive_level` is specified, the progress update is unconditionally logged at the level implied by the given logger callable.

 Output non-progress information without interfering with progress bars
 ======================================================================